dzmitry-lahoda/lahoda-xyz/resume/it.md

 ### 2011.07-2013.01.
 Website security/forensics audit for [PKI] usage in Auctions[2].
 Researcher

-- Used reverse engineering to find several holes in site security from client code to DB
+Used reverse engineering to find several holes in site security from client code to DB.
-- Proposed alternative implementation of services
-- Scripted to automate security issues
+Proposed alternative implementation of services.
+Scripted to automate security issues

 ### 2010.02-2014.06.
 Office add-ins suite and application framework for financial professionals, [Eikon for Office](https://en.wikipedia.org/wiki/Eikon).
 Financial.
 Desktop Software Engineer